Debt and Austerity

 9781839104343 Edward Elgar Publishing

-Edited by Jodi Gardner, University Lecturer, Faculty of Law, University of Cambridge and Fellow of St John''s College, Mia Gray, Senior University Lecturer, Department of Geography, University of Cambridge and Fellow at Girton College and Katharina Moser, Lecturer, Birmingham Law School, University of Birmingham, UK
+Edited by Jodi Gardner, University of Auckland, New Zealand, Mia Gray, Senior University Lecturer, Department of Geography, University of Cambridge and Fellow at Girton College and Katharina Moser, Lecturer, Birmingham Law School, University of Birmingham, UK

 Publication Date: 2020 ISBN: 978 1 83910 434 3 Extent: 360 pp